jpgonzalezra/unisocks/README.md

 ## :package: Installation

-### First check if you have NPM installed
+### First check if you have YARN installed

-Before installing this Readme Generator you need to check if you have `Node.js`and `NPM` installed on your computer.
+Before installing this Readme Generator you need to check if you have `Node.js`and `YARN` installed on your computer.

 To check if you have `Node.js` installed, run this command in your terminal: